Program: Communication Sciences & Disorders (MS)

 Summarize the actual results.

-Assessment Goal 3: The accreditation status of the department is maintained through the year 2020 due to the efforts of all assessment activities.
-Both PRAXIS examination pass rate (100%) and employment rate (91%) met the 80% three-year average threshold.
-Our program completion rate within 2 years (expected graduation timeframe) has maintained at 100% for the 2013-2014 and 2012-2013 academic years as compared to 86% in the 2011-2012 academic year because of curriculum changes the program implemented in 2011.
+Assessment Goal 3: Both PRAXIS examination pass rate (100%) and employment rate (91%) met the 80% three-year average threshold.
+Our program completion rate within 2 years (expected graduation timeframe) increased to 100 % in the 2012-2013 academic year compared to 86% in the 2011-2012 academic year because of curriculum changes the program implemented in 2011.
+However, due to low completion rate of 50% in the 2010-2011 academic year, our average three-year program completion rate within 2 years was 79% which did not meet the established threshold.

 12) State how the program used the results or plans to use the results.
 Please be specific.

-Goal 1: In order to improve didactic education to meet the expectation of future employers, the program revised CSD710B: Special Topics in SLP since the summer of 2013 to cover the documentation, mandates, processes and procedures, and Individualized Education Plan (IEP) process required in schools.
-We have maintained this course.
-We also include a weekly colloquium in which the students are instructed in report writing and clinical techniques to improve professionalism.
+Goal 1: In order to improve didactic education to meet the expectation of future employers, the program revised CSD710B: Special Topics in SLP for the summer of 2013 to cover the documentation, mandates, processes and procedures, and Individualized Education Plan (IEP) process required in schools.

 Goal 2: In order to increase our students' clinical experience and clinic clock hours regarding evaluation and treatment at the on-campus clinic, we implemented rotating evaluation slots and allocated Friday for diagnostics evaluation.
 The program established relation with a rehabilitation hospital to increase referrals for adult patients.
-As a result, the average number of evaluation hours per student increased from 11.15 hours (Summer session 2013) to 23.57 hours (Summer session 2014).
-Following the admission of more clients with adult neurogenic disorders, the average number of adult treatment hours of student’s internship increased from 39.45 hours (for the 2012-2014 cohort) to 42.14 hours (for the 2013-2015 cohort).
-The average number of child treatment hours also increased from 105.1 hours (for the 2012-2014 cohort) to 140.09 hours (for the 2013-2015 cohort) as the clinic saw an overall increase in clients in the new location.
+As a result, the average number of evaluation hours per student increased from 2.90 hours (Summer session 2012) to 11.15 hours (Summer session 2013).
+Following the admission of more clients with adult neurogenic disorders, the average number of adult treatment hours nearly doubled during the three semesters of student’s internship from 21.64 (for the 2011-2013 cohort) to 39.45 hours (for the 2012-2014 cohort).
+The average number of child treatment hours also increased from 74.1 (for the 2011-2013 cohort) to 105.1 (for the 2012-2014 cohort) as the clinic saw an overall increase in clients in the new location.

-Goal 3: To improve student outcomes, especially program completion rate, the program continues operating under previous program changes to maintain 100% program completion rate for the 2014-2015 academic year.
+Goal 3: To improve student outcomes, especially program completion rate, the program continues operating under previous program changes to maintain 100% program completion rate for the 2013-2014 academic year.
 This will enable the program to meet the accreditation body's established threshold.
-We will also analyze student outcomes by direct observation methods comparing SLOS to student performance (academic and clinical).
-SLOS are addressed in the curriculum and will be analyzed in detail by each faculty member.

 13) Beyond the results, were there additional conclusions or discoveries?